daviddadev/ping_pong_game/README.md

 # Welcome to DavidDaDev GitHub Page

-This project is a Tic Tac Toe web app with HTML, JS, CSS.
+This project is a Pin Pong game with HTML, JS, CSS.

 Feel free to look at my projects.
 If you want to drop a line visit my personal [website](http://davidsoto.dev/).